 Ashby, R. (1993).
 Pilot study on students' use of evidence.
 Unpublished study, Essex, England.

-Ashby, R., & Lee, P.J.
+Ashby, R., and Lee, P.J.
 (1987).
-Children’s concepts of empathy and understanding in history.
+Children's concepts of empathy and understanding in history.
 In C. Portal (Ed.), The history curriculum for teachers.
 London, England: Falmer Press.